gamejolt/terms/privacy/global.md

 * Your Identity Information is used to verify your identity for the purposes of selling products on the Service, signing up as an affiliate, withdrawing funds earned from sales and ad revenue, and to comply with other legal obligations as necessary.
+* Your Contest Information is used to operate contests, sweepstakes, and Game Jams on the Service, to communicate with you about contest-related issues (including receiving and responding to communications that you send us through the Service), and to send you contest-related communications about prizes, rules, and other messages.

 **Who we share your Personal Information with:** We share your Personal Information with certain third parties as part of our operation of the Service.
 This data sharing enables us to provide you